2013 OUSCI Preview- Lou Krukar's 2009 Ford Mustang GT500

 When his children were fully-grown and out on their own, Krukar did return to his hot rodding roots, picking up a Dodge Coronet 440, followed by a '67 LeMans convertible and then he transitioned into Fords with a 2007 Mustang GT, which he converted into a Saleen Stage 3.
 From there, Lou added a Superperformance GT40 to his garage and then the 600-horsepower GT500 he is bringing to the OUSCI.

 Krukar started out running the car in the 1/8th-mile drags at Forks, Washington, but Lou had bigger plans.
 He installed a Ford FR3 handling pack and went to the rookie driving school for the Silver State Classic Challenge open road race.

 While Lou is thrilled to be invited to the OUSCI, he did want to thank a lot of folks, who helped make this all possible for him, starting with Kyra, his kids and grandchildren.
 Even though Krukar isn't sponsored by Ford, he does appreciate the awesome cars they've built and the fact that they're still honoring his factory warranty at Bickford Ford.
 Krukar would especially like to thank Timmy Piecuch at Kingston Collision (we're afraid to ask why).

 One thing is for sure, Krukar is a character.
-Check out Lou's YouTube videos for a glimpse of what we're talking about.
 Watching Krukar in action alone may be worth the price of OUSCI admission, but if you missed out on seeing it live, add the OPTIMA Network on Amazon Fire TV for free and re-watch it at your leisure!